-From my study of past tense manuscripts, it’s become clear to me that there’s a serious grammatical issue snaking into some otherwise very readable work.
+From my study of past tense manuscripts, it’s become clear to me that there’s a serious grammatical issue snaking into some otherwise very readable work: overuse of past perfect tense.
 (Of course, you want more than just “readable” work, but, hey, fix the small stuff and then move on to the big stuff, right?)

 She remembered him well.
 Eric had just gone to the pool, so his hair had gotten wet and even cuter.
 After toweling off, he had settled down under the oak tree with a sandwich…